 ARPU is the revenue generated from each paid subscription over a period, typically per month or year.
 ARPU helps you get a deeper understanding of your buyer persona, run pricing experiments, and formulate a strategy for upgrades and add-ons.

-CLV is the average revenue you can expect to generate from a customer over their lifetime with you.
-A guideline for SaaS businesses to stay profitable is to ensure CLV is more than 3x the customer acquisition cost.
+CLTV is the average revenue you can expect to generate from a customer over their lifetime with you.
+A guideline for SaaS businesses to stay profitable is to ensure CLTV is more than 3x of the customer acquisition cost.

 5. Customer acquisition cost (CAC)

 CAC tells you how much money you spend in obtaining new customers.
-Understanding CAC is vital to understand how cash efficient your subscription business is.
+Understanding CAC is vital to understanding how cash-efficient your subscription business is.

 6. Churn rate